Logo of the The Poor Swiss

 Here are fees for one buy operation of a Swiss ETF with different order sizes:

 The other ones are relatively comparable.
 Migros Bank is quite expensive for operations up to 25’000 CHF.
 After this, it is becoming relatively okay.
 PostFinance is not bad for small operations but pretty bad for large operations.
-It is also worth mentioning that Yuh is bad for large operations since it has no maximum.
+It is also worth mentioning that Yuh and Neon are bad for large operations since they have no maximum.

 Buy shares of European ETFs with a Swiss broker